zoes-full-stack/portfolio/projectlist/MetOracle.md

 ## Future Implementation

 - It was planned to use neural networks and supplied river levels to predict and help prepare for flooding, however, it was not feasible in the timeframe.
 - In addition, Google Cloud Computing was the first choice for implementing the neural network so that users can directly interact with the model.
 For example, being able to enter a future date and then shown both curve plots and a geographical representation.
-Google Cloud has a free solution which we hoped and prepared to implement, however, our credit cards were refused during signup.

 ### Updates Coming Soon... :relaxed: